Optimal project communication for BIM Technologies with BIMcollab

 In the bi-weekly coordination meetings, the team goes through any new issues in BIMcollab.
 The new issues are identified and shared before the meeting using a combination of ‘date created’ and BIMcollab’s dashboards.
 Then, they are reviewed one by one, directly in Navisworks using BIMcollab’s BCF manager.
 For each issue, the corresponding deadlines, responsibilities, actions and comments are added to the issue during the meeting.
 Once all issues have been covered, a report is published containing the discussed issues and thereafter shared with all stakeholders involved.
 Basically, BIMcollab enables clear and traceable meeting notes.

 When issuing a report, BIM Technologies ensures that the images connected to the issues are clear and contain the correct annotations.
 Of course, they want their stakeholders to jump directly into the model or into the Nexus space to view the issues. in reality, not everyone does.
 That is why a good report is so important for BIM technologies.
 With the clear reports extracted from BIMcollab, one can look at an image and really comprehend what the issue is about.
 Using the reports, BIM Technologies ensures everyone involved can view and understand the issues.
 And, of course, a great feature is that these issues are directly connected to the modelling software through the BCF Manager.
 This way, the modelers can directly tackle an issue in a structured way, allowing for quick and efficient model improvement!
 As Stephen concludes:

 I love software such as BIMcollab.
 I like to do things as fast and efficiently as possible.
 BIMcollab enables me to do that.

 Ready to optimize communication for your project?

 Do you also want to reach optimal communication for your project?
-BIMcollab Cloud is the solution for you.
+BIMcollab Nexus is the solution for you.
 Schedule a demo.

 Would you like to discuss your BIM challenges?